ryanquinnnelson/CMU-02750-Study-of-Type-2-Active-Learning-Algorithms/README.md

 distribution over the unlabeled instances.
 It finds the optimal labeling solution for the distribution in closed-form, producing label predictions for all unlabeled instances.

-ZLG uses these predictions to calculate an expected risk of the labeling.
-The algorithm searches through the unlabeled instances to find the one which reduces the expected risk the most, and selects it for labeling.
-ZLG updates the label predictions based on the label.
-This process is repeated until a defined stopping point, at which point we use the current label predictions to label all unlabeled instances.
+ZLG uses these predictions to calculate the expected risk of inferring labels for all unlabeled instances.
+The algorithm searches through the unlabeled instances to find the one which, when labeled, reduces the expected risk the most.
+ZLG queries the label for this instance and updates label predictions for all unlabeled instances based on the label.
+This search process is repeated until a defined stopping point, at which point we use the current label predictions to label all unlabeled instances.